franciscoxavier04/pm-BIM/docs/system-admin-guide/projects/project-life-cycle/README.md

 >
 > While project phases and gates can be customized globally in system administration, they **cannot** be modified per individual project, only enabled or disabled.

-## Manage project phases

-To manage project phases and gates, navigate to:  *Administration → Projects → Project life cycle*.

 By default, OpenProject includes four standard project phases:
 - **Initiating**
 - **Planning**
 - **Executing**
 - **Closing**

+These four stages, based on the [PM² framework](https://www.openproject.org/blog/blog/pm2-alternative-pmi-prince2/) are created on the global level and available for all installations.
+Adding new phases or editing existing ones is an Enterprise add-on.

+## Manage project phases (Enterprise add-on)

+> [!NOTE]
+> Defining project phases for the project life cycle is an Enterprise add-on and can only be used with [Enterprise cloud](../../../enterprise-guide/enterprise-cloud-guide/)
+> or [Enterprise on-premises](../../../enterprise-guide/enterprise-on-premises-guide/).
+An upgrade from the free Community edition is easy and helps support OpenProject.

+To manage project phases and gates, navigate to:  *Administration → Projects → Project life cycle*.

 Each phase can have a **start gate** and/or a **finish gate**, which are optional and configurable.